 - a person who was financially dependent on you at the time of death

 You can leave your death benefit to more than one person.

 A non-binding nomination can be updated at any time online through Member Online or over the phone by calling 1800 222 071 between 8am and 8pm (AEST/AEDT) weekdays.
 This means that the Trustee will consider your nomination when deciding who will receive your death benefit.

 A non-binding nomination stays in place until you decide to change it.

 If you make a valid binding nomination, the Trustee must pay the death benefit according to your instructions.
 A binding nomination must be made in writing - download the form by clicking on the appropriate button below.

 A binding nomination has to be updated at least every three years - we'll let you know when it's about to expire, so be sure to check your contact details are up to date.
-You can update your details by logging in to your secure online account or calling us on 1800 222 071 from 8am to 8pm (AEST/AEDT) weekdays.
+You can update your details by logging in to Member Online or calling us on 1800 222 071 from 8am to 8pm (AEST/AEDT) weekdays.

 If a binding nomination expires, it becomes a non-binding nomination.

 If no nomination is made, TWUSUPER will contact all potential beneficiaries after being informed of the death.